mj221/mj221/README.md

 <hr>

 <p align="center">
-  <i>I am a verified Brave content creator and I'd love it if you could donate under my name if any of my content has helped you in any way! <br/>You can do so natively through Brave browser.
+  <i>I am a verified Brave content creator and I'd love it if you could donate under my name if my contents has helped you in any way! <br/>You can do so natively through Brave browser.
 Cheers! </i>
 <p align="center">